harness/developer-hub/docs/platform/2_Delegates/get-started-with-delegates/delegate-requirements-and-limitations.md

 ## Allowlist Harness domains and IP addresses

-Harness delegates in SaaS environments require only outbound access to the Harness domain name &mdash; most commonly, **app.harness.io** &mdash; and optionally, to **logging.googleapis.com**.
+Harness delegates in SaaS environments require only outbound access to the Harness domain name -- most commonly, **app.harness.io** -- and optionally, to **logging.googleapis.com**.
 The **logging.googleapis.com** URL provides logs to Harness Support.

 Go to [Allowlist Harness Domains and IPs](/docs/platform/20_References/whitelist-harness-domains-and-ips.md).